roshie/roshie/README.md

 ## About

 A Budding Engineer who's fueled by coffee☕.
-Currently pursuing my Bachelor of Technology in Loyola-ICAM College of Engineering and Technology 👩‍🎓.
+Currently pursuing my Bachelor of Technology in Information Technology at Loyola-ICAM College of Engineering and Technology 👩‍🎓.
 I love Learning new things, Organizing stuffs and Programming all day and night 🌛.

 ## Languages and Tools